lonelycode/tyk-io-site-content/v1.8/plugins/middleware-scripting.md

             "your-key": "your-value"
         }
     }

 There are other ways of accessing and editing a session object by using the Tyk JSVM API functions.

 ### Hooking up the middleware component

-In order to activate this iddleware, it needs to be rgistered as part of your API Definition, registration of middleware components is relatively simple, *it is important that your object names are unique*.
+In order to activate this middleware, it needs to be registered as part of your API Definition, registration of middleware components is relatively simple, *it is important that your object names are unique*.

-Adding the middleware plugin is as simple as adding it to your defintiion file in the middleware sections:
+Adding the middleware plugin is as simple as adding it to your defintition file in the middleware sections:

     // sample_api.conf

     ...
     "event_handlers": {},
     "custom_middleware": {